EXPLAINER: How could allies help Netanyahu beat charges?

 The override clause, expected to be among the coalition's first steps, would allow the government to treat some decisions by the Supreme Court as nonbinding.
 Under the proposal, still being negotiated, the coalition could override rulings with any majority, giving the governing bloc overwhelming power to disturb Israel’s system of checks and balances.

-Yaniv Roznai, a law professor at Reichman University near Tel Aviv, said that once the override clause is passed, the government could approve other changes in the law that could clear Netanyahu.
+Yaniv Roznai, a law professor at Reichman University near Tel Aviv, said that that while an override clause would have no direct impact on the trial, it could undermine and weaken the judiciary.
+Many worry this imbalance would allow Netanyahu’s allies to take actions to clear him.

 THE “FRENCH LAW”